42hm/DATE_PISCINE/README.md

 The repository is organized by city, ensuring you can easily navigate to your desired location.

-Inside each city directory, you will find a PDF document containing a comprehensive guide to the date course,
+A PDF document containing a comprehensive guide to the date course, complete with captivating descriptions,

-complete with captivating descriptions, captivating images, and additional information about the featured spots.
+captivating images, and additional information about the featured spots.

 ## :sparkles: Getting Started